Roger Fletcher (mathematician)

 Roger Fletcher FRS FRSE (29 January 1939 – 15 July 2016) was a British mathematician and professor at University of Dundee.

 He was a Fellow of the Society for Industrial and Applied Mathematics (SIAM) and was elected as a Fellow of the Royal Society in 2003.

 In 2006, he won the Lagrange Prize from SIAM.

 In 2008, he was awarded a Royal Medal of the Royal Society of Edinburgh.

+The Royal Society published his memoir in 2025.